NationalSecurityAgency/ghidra/docker/README.md

 ## Build

-From the root directory of your Ghidra release, run the following command with the correct version for your release.
+From the root directory of your Ghidra release, run the following command.

 ```
-docker build -f docker/Dockerfile -t ghidra/ghidra[:<version>] .
+./docker/build-docker-image.sh
 ```

-The image tag is optional, but highly recommended.
+This will build the ghidra docker image with a tag corresponding to the release version of Ghidra.

 ## The MODE environment variable